Domain Generalisation for Object Detection under Covariate and Concept Shift: Experimental Validation

-\textbf{Training details:} For all the experiments, the architecture presented in Fig.\@~\ref{fig:proposed_block_diagram} was used.
-From empirical observations, the optimal values of the regularisation constants were found to be $\alpha_1 = 1$, $\alpha_2 = 0.1$, $\alpha_3 = 1$, $\alpha_4 = 0.001$, and $\alpha_5 = 0.05$.
-More details about the choice of regularisation constants can be found in supplementary material.
+{\em \fcos} \cite{tian2019fcos} is another single-stage detector, so shares the same network structure as Fig.~\ref{fig:proposed_block_diagram_singlestage}.
+The backbone used is ResNet50. $F$ is the the top {\em three} layers of the backbone network, plus five further layers linked from them and to each other, with the bounding box and classification heads swept over each of these.
+(An additional centerness head is also used to weight which detections to report).
 We used early stopping with a patience of 10 epochs.
-AdamW (weight decay = $0.0005$, learning rate = $0.001$, batchsize=$2$) has been used as optimiser while training with GWHD and Stochastic Gradient Descent (SGD) (weight decay = 0.0005, momentum=0.9, learning rate=$2\times10^{-3}$, batchsize=$2$) has been used for other datasets (Cityscapes, BDD100K, Sim10K).
+To replicate original dataset baselines, AdamW (weight decay = 0.0001, learning rate = 0.0001, batchsize=8) is used as the optimiser while training with \emph{GWHD} and Stochastic Gradient Descent (SGD) (weight decay = 0.0001, momentum=0.9, learning rate=\num{0.01}, batchsize=8) has been used for autonomous driving datasets.
+The feature extractor $F$ is the top level of the backbone, evaluated at a set of anchor points. \fcos has a total of 32.1 M parameters while the \dgfcos trains with 56.9 M and 109 M parameters for driving and \emph{GWHD} datasets, respectively.